Introduction to the philosophy

 Before continuing to think about each of the above principles in detail in their following webpage sub-sections, here is a word of warning about the challenge ahead.

 As mentioned above, it is fundamentally important that we as nurses think about ourselves and the people we care for in ways that are consistent with nursing.
 Too often our thinking is dominated by the biomedical thinking of most healthcare organisations (Mazzotta 2016).
-Collaboration between nursing and medicine has a long history and is vital to patient safety.
+Collaboration between nursing and medicine has a long history and is vital to patient care and safety.
 As part of our 24/7 distinctive, relational continuity with patients to assure their protection and support, we 'stand in' daily for medicine and other health professions when they are not present.
 We have the 'big picture' (Keenan et al. 2012) on patients' status.
 We are usually first to become aware of any bio-physiological complications that could threaten a patient's life.

 Our responsibility to engage in collaborative practice requires that we are knowledgeable about bio-physical functioning of human beings, disease processes and biomedical thinking about effects of medical tests and treatments.
 We must know how to act swiftly and appropriately in a biomedical emergency.